betawax/role-model/README.md

 	}

+That's it.
+Since Role Model extends from Eloquent, you don't have to change anything else in your model.
+You now can start to use the extra functionality described in the usage section below.

 ## Usage

 ### Validation

 Role Model allows validation to take place in the model rather than the controller.
+You simply specify validation rules in your model and Role Model then auto-validates your model on each save.
+The validation itself is done via Laravel's [Validation](http://four.laravel.com/docs/validation) facility.

 #### Defining validation rules